AUCompBio-Fall24/SimpleRGraphs/README.md

 ## Installation

+#### Linking your Github and Rstudio

-This tutorial was built in and works within Rstudio.
-The packages developed for this tutorial are hosted on Github, so you will need to make sure that your Rstudio and Github are linked for a smooth installation.
+This tutorial was built in and works within Rstudio but it also works in web browsers.
+The packages developed for this tutorial are hosted on Github, so you will need to make sure that your Rstudio and Github are linked for a *smooth* installation.

-If you do not have Github and Rstudio configured to work together, please visit [this gist](https://gist.github.com/z3tt/3dab3535007acf108391649766409421) to get setup!
+**If you do not have Github and Rstudio configured to work together, please visit [this gist](https://gist.github.com/z3tt/3dab3535007acf108391649766409421) to get setup!**

+#### Programs to download outside of Rstudio

-**Mac Users will need Xcode developer tools from the App store in order to use `devtools`**
-**Windows Users will need Rtools from CRAN in order to use `devtools`**
+**Mac Users** will need Xcode developer tools from the App store in order to use `devtools` **Windows Users** will need Rtools from CRAN in order to use `devtools`

+#### Now install the tutorial!

 *If you do not have `learnr` & `devtools` installed already, use the commented(#) lines in the code chunks below **before** running